insarlab/MintPy/docs/api/attributes.md

 +  CENTER_LINE_UTC = Time at middle of interferogram in seconds, used in tropo correction using PyAPS.
 +  HEIGHT = Height of satellite in meters, used in dem_error, incidence_angle, convert2mat.
 +  STARTING_RANGE = Distance from satellite to first ground pixel in meters, used in incidence_angle calculation
-+  DATE12 = (date1)-(date2), reference - secondary date of interferogram in 6 digit number.
 +  PLATFORM = satellite/sensor name, used in Local Oscillator Drift correction for Envisat.
 +  ORBIT_DIRECTION = ascending, or descending.
++  ALOOKS/RLOOKS = multilook number in azimuth/range direction, used in weighted network inversion.

+The following attributes vary for each interferogram:

++  DATE12 = (date1)-(date2), reference - secondary date of interferogram in 6 digit number.
 +  P_BASELINE_TOP_HDR = Perpendicular baseline at top (first line) of interferogram in meters.
 +  P_BASELINE_BOTTOM_HDR = Perpendicular baseline at bottom (last line) of interferogram in meters.
-+  ALOOKS/RLOOKS = multilook number in azimuth/range direction, used in weighted network inversion.

 ### Optional attributes ###

 +  ANTENNA_SIDE = -1 for right looking radar, used in save_unavco